 I didn’t know anything about gay conversion therapy, and definitely didn’t expect centres such as the one in this book to be around in the 1980s and 1990s.
 The attitudes of the people in the book- even those that have previously identified as homosexual- are astounding, and the indoctrination at the centre was so intense, it was sometimes difficult to read about.

 It was hard not to feel for Rick, so far into this lifestyle that it was hard to know if he was happy or not.

 I also liked the setting of Montana.
 I didn’t know anything about this area, and I thought the descriptions Danforth used throughout the book were really interesting, and really set the scene.

 When Cameron and her friends go exploring the old hospital, or run to the lake for a swim, Danforth really brought the reader into the story.

 One thing I would say that confused me about this book was the converging storylines.
 Often, storylines were started and not developed, or different ideas converged.

-For example, at the end of the book, the death of Cameron’s parents suddenly became much more important to her than her sexuality, whereas throughout the book it felt like her sexuality was more important, and so this sudden change in focus confused me.
+For example, at the end of the book, the death of Cameron’s parents suddenly became much more important to her than her sexuality, whereas throughout the book it felt like her sexuality was a more important theme to explore and discuss, and so this sudden change in focus confused me a little.

 Another thing that struck me while reading this book was the lack character development.
-For example, I thought that Erin was a really interesting character, and there was a friendship between herself and Cameron which was left unexplored.
+For example, I thought that Erin was a really interesting character- but there was a friendship between herself and Cameron which was left unexplored.

 Let me know all your thoughts in the comments below 🙂